|

 In 1834, the Order was restored in

-Vienna, and this time it was focused more on its religious
+Vienna.
+This time around the order focused more on its religious

 ideas.
 You can visit